wui-hong/tp/docs/UserGuide.md

 * `editTransaction 1 c=12.12`
   * Edits the transaction at index 1 to have a new cost of $12.12.
 * `editTransaction 2 d=Potato n=Bob`
-  * Ediits the transaction at index 2 to have a new description of "Potato" and with Bob as the new payee.
+  * Edits the transaction at index 2 to have a new description of "Potato" and with Bob as the new payee.

 Sample Execution: